 Story at a glance:

-• There are several different types of radiant floor heat, from air-heated to hydronic.
+- Several different types of radiant floor heating exist—from air-heated to hydronic.

-• Radiant heat has been said to eliminate what’s known as “sick building syndrome,” as it eliminates recirculated air.
+- Radiant heat has been said to eliminate what is sometimes called “sick building syndrome,” as it eliminates recirculated air.

-What is radiant heat and, better yet, what exactly is a radiant heating system?
+What is radiant heat and what exactly is a radiant heating system?

-According to the US Department of Energy, radiant heating systems supply heat directly to the floor or to panels in the wall or ceiling of a house.
+Radiant heating systems supply heat directly to the floor or to panels in the wall or ceiling of a house, according to the US Department of Energy.
 The systems depend largely on radiant heat transfer—the delivery of heat directly from the hot surface to the people and objects in the room via infrared radiation.
 Radiant heating is what you feel when you can feel the warmth of a hot stovetop element from across the room.
 But when that radiant heating is in the floor, you might hear it called radiant floor heating or, simply, floor heating.

 Radiant solutions have long been popular in Europe, even as they continue to gain steam in the US.
 In fact, it’s said that the radiant heating systems can be traced all the way back to the Roman Empire.